YoonJoon/AShortCourse4Python-Django/Django/Mds/adminSite.md

 All the configuration required was done automatically when we created the skeleton project.

-As a result, all you <b>must</b> do to add your models to the admin application is to register them.
+As a result, all you <b>must</b> do to add our models to the admin application is to register them.

 At the end, we'll provide a brief demonstration of how we might further configure the admin area to better display our model data.